boc-tothefuture/openhab-jruby/docs/installation.md

 ## Upgrading

-Depending on the versioning selected in the `jruby.cfg` or the gems list in the user interface, file upgrading will either be automatic after a OpenHAB restart or manual.
+Depending on the versioning selected in the `jruby.cfg` or the gems list in the user interface, file upgrading will either be automatic after a openHAB restart or manual.
 For manual upgrades select the version of the gem exactly, for example:
 `org.openhab.automation.jrubyscripting:gems=openhab-jrubyscripting=5.0.0`

 Will install and stay at version 5.0.0, to upgrade to version 5.0.1, change the configuration: